Westleton Heath Red Deer Rut

 Red deer often form large harems and during rutting season, male stags invest much of their energy in fighting and competing with other stags to mate with their chose female hinds.
 Aggressive stags pumped full of testosterone can be seen engaging in violent battle, clashing and locking their horns and roaring loudly.

-Visitors looking to stay in the area might like to stay at Scotts Hall Cottage within the RSPB Minsmere Reserve.
-Suffolk Secrets also offers VisitEngland quality assessed accommodation in Dunwich and Westleton.
+Suffolk Secrets offers VisitEngland quality assessed accommodation in both Dunwich and Westleton.

 - Click here to return to our Suffolk Events 2014 guide.